-Step 4: Use a Cleaning Solution (With Lens Wipes or a Special Microfiber Cloth)
+- Use a Solution to Clean Your Lens (With Lens Wipes or a Special Microfiber Cloth)

-Note that this step is optional, and you should only proceed if you’ve noticed some areas of the lens glass that need to go, but haven’t responded to the techniques described above.
+This step is optional, and you should only proceed if you’ve noticed some areas of lens glass that are still dirty but haven’t responded to the techniques described above.

 What About Cleaning Your Camera Sensor?